omargamily/axis/README.md

 ## 6. Security Implementation

-Security is a critical aspect of the system:

 * **Authentication:** JWT-based token authentication is implemented.
 The `/auth/login` endpoint issues JWTs upon successful credential validation.
 * **Authorization:** API endpoints under `/api/**` require a valid JWT.
 Account-specific operations verify that the authenticated user owns the target account.
 * **Password Management:** User passwords are salted and hashed using BCrypt via `PasswordEncoder`.